bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/concepts/api-driven/index.markdown

 ## Settings

-You can view and alter Bottlerocket through the API.
+You can view and alter Bottlerocket settings through the API.
 The API is able to `set` or `get`  one or many *settings*.
 A setting is accessible by a path and contains a value.